perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 [`ALERT_TO_METH`]{#alerttometh}

 :   This string directive indicates which header to use for specifying
     alert recipients in email alerts.
-The possible values are âToâ and âBccâ.
+The possible values are “To” and “Bcc”.

 ### [User Interface Configuration]{#userinterfaceconfiguration}